Aphoristic Currents

 BIRTH PLACE Ottawa, Ontario

 How do written texts influence our identity?
-In Meryl McMaster’s photograph Aphoristic Currents, wave-like ripples of twisted newspapers swirl around the artist’s head.
+In Meryl McMaster's Photography Aphoristic Currents, wave-like ripples of twisted newspapers swirl around the artist's head.
 Reminiscent of an Elizabethan ruff collar, the swirling shapes almost engulf McMaster, a commentary on the capacity of language and print media to influence our perception of identity and culture.
-Based in Ottawa, McMaster primarily uses photography as a method of storytelling, and in this case, personal transformation.
-This work is from her series “In-Between Worlds,” which explores the connections between her Plains Cree and European ancestry.
+Based in Ottawa, McMaster primarily uses Photographyy as a method of storytelling, and in this case, personal transformation.
+This work is from her series "In-Between Worlds," which explores the connections between her Plains Cree and European ancestry.

 MEDIUM Digital chromogenic print on paper